 - otherwise covered by the EqA employment provisions (EqA s.56(3)); or

-For ‘vocational services – such as vocational guidance, training for employment, and assistance in finding or retaining employment (see list above) – s.55(7) seems to say that the normal (anticipatory) adjustment duty for ‘provision of services’ under Part 3 applies.
+For these ‘vocational services’ – such as vocational guidance, training for employment, and assistance in finding or retaining employment (see list above) – under s.55(7) the normal (anticipatory) adjustment duty for ‘provision of services’ under EqA Part 3 applies.
 Even so, claims go to the Employment Tribunal.

-S.55(7) says the reasonable adjustment duty under s.29(7)(a) applies.
-That duty is subject to EqA Sch2 which says the duty applies to disabled people generally, which is interpreted as meaning it is anticipatory (see Reasonable adjustments by service providers).
+The legal reasoning is that s.55(7) says the reasonable adjustment duty under s.29(7)(a) applies.
+That duty is subject to EqA Sch 2 which says the duty applies to disabled people generally, which is interpreted as meaning it is anticipatory (see Reasonable adjustments by service providers).

 Other provisions on the duty for service providers should also apply for vocational services.
 For example, a provider will not have to take steps which would fundamentally alter the nature of the service, or of his trade, business or profession: Sch 2 para 2(7) (s.212 says ‘trade’ includes ‘business’).

 The object of these Equality Act provisions seems to be that there should be no ‘rowing back’ from the anticipatory duty imposed by the previous Disability Discrimination Act (DDA) rules (Public Bill Committee 23rd June 2009 col 381).
 The reasonable adjustment duty for ’employment services’ under the DDA – defined broadly in the same way as ‘vocational services’ in the Equality Act – was anticipatory (para 11.18 of the 2004 Employment Code of Practice).
 A reason for inserting s.55(7) was evidently to achieve the same under the Equality Act.